merikan/merikan.com/content/post/how-to-sign-git-commits.md

 gpg: signing failed: Inappropriate ioctl for device
 gpg: [stdin]: clear-sign failed: Inappropriate ioctl for device
 ```
-then we have to help gnu-pg to understand the terminal type.
+then you have to help gnupg to understand the terminal type.
 Run the following command:
 ```bash
 export GPG_TTY=$(tty)
 ```